 6. China – Gold as a Strategic Reserve

-China has steadily increased its gold reserves and now holds more than 2,200 tonnes in 2025.
+China has steadily increased its gold reserves and holds more than 2,264 tonnes.
 As the world's second-largest economy, China views gold as part of its larger strategy to support the yuan and reduce reliance on the US dollar.

 7. Switzerland – Small Country, Huge Gold Holdings

-Switzerland, known for its financial neutrality and banking strength, holds around 1,040 tonnes of gold.
+Switzerland, known for its financial neutrality and banking strength, holds around 1,040 tonnes of gold (which is 6% of the world’s central bank holdings).
 Given its small population, Switzerland's per capita gold holding is one of the highest in the world.

 8. India – A Nation That Loves Gold